 Video Duration: 3 minutes 15 seconds

-Introduction: Elapsed time 0 minutes 0 seconds [00:00]
+Intro: Elapsed time 0 minutes 0 seconds [00:00]

 Description of visual information: [Information courtesy of USAA Life Insurance Company and USAA Life Insurance Company of New York] End of description.

-Military life can be challenging — not just for those on duty, but also for their dependents.
+Military life can be challenging, not just for those on duty, but also for their dependents.
 Financial management is one of the biggest challenges military families face, and it often falls on the shoulders of military spouses.

-If something happened to you, it would throw everything out of balance.
 That's why it's so important to look at your options for life insurance.

 Both SGLI and FSGLI give the surviving spouse a death benefit to help with living costs and dependent care expenses.